top of page

 The stakes are too high for our water resources to allow these practices to continue unchecked.

-This investigation represents hundreds of volunteer hours dedicated to protecting water resources and ensuring accountable local government.
+This investigation represents hundreds of volunteer hours dedicated to protecting water resources.
+We must ensure accountable local government.
 The Blaine Water Coalition advocates for water quality protections, compliance, and responsible development that serves community interests.

 Comments